wrex/rexs.tips/content/en/guitar/Fundamentals/notes/finding-notes/index.md

 First practice with  all of the individual TDG subtests linked from this page.
 When you're ready, test yourself with the "master" proficiency test {{< tdgref "learn-neck" >}}.

-Follow this process to get to the end goal:
+We will follow this sequence to get to the end goal:

 1. Memorize the cycle of fourths.
 2. Learn the open strings and notes at the 5th and 12th frets.
 3. Learn the notes on the lowest (E) string.
 4. Learn some octave shapes to find notes.
 5. Practice on one string at a time.
 6. Practice {{< tdgref "learn-neck" >}} at the beginning of each practice session until you have it nailed.
 Repeat step 5 for any strings that give you trouble.

 Spend as much time as you need on each of these steps.
 The first few will only take a few minutes to master, but other steps may take days, weeks, or even months.
 Take your time.
 Thorough and confident beats quick and sketchy every day.

 ### The cycle of fourths